Social Icons

 Directed by Martin Scorsese

-The Irishman is the collaboration between De Niro and Scorsese, the fourth film to star both De Niro and Pacino (before this there was The Godfather Part II, Heat, and Righteous Kill).
-This is the seventh to star both De Niro and Pesci (after Raging Bull, Once Upon a Time in America, Goodfellas, A Bronx Tale, Casino, and The Good Shepherd).
+The Irishman marks the collaboration between De Niro and Scorsese.
+It’s the fourth film to star both De Niro and Pacino (after The Godfather Part II, Heat, and Righteous Kill).
+It’s also the seventh film to star both De Niro and Pesci (after Raging Bull, Once Upon a Time in America, Goodfellas, A Bronx Tale, Casino, and The Good Shepherd).
+This is the first film to star both Pacino and Pesci and the first time Pacino has been directed by Scorsese.

 0 comments: